What We Become (The Walking Dead)

 "What We Become" is the thirteenth episode of the tenth season of the post-apocalyptic horror television series The Walking Dead, which aired on AMC on March 22, 2020.
 The episode was written by Vivian Tse and directed by Sharat Raju.

-After the death of Siddiq (Avi Nash), Michonne (Danai Gurira) embarks on a trip to the island of Virgil (Kevin Carroll), to obtain weapons to defeat Alpha and the Whisperers, and help Virgil rejoin his family, without imagining that something awaits more than a trap.
+After the death of Siddiq (Avi Nash), Michonne (Danai Gurira) embarks on a trip to the island of Virgil (Kevin Carroll), to obtain weapons to defeat Alpha and the Whisperers, and help Virgil rejoin his family.

 This episode features the return of Avi Nash as Siddiq, whose character was killed in the seventh episode of the tenth season, "Open Your Eyes".
-It also marks the final regular appearance of Danai Gurira (Michonne), who first appeared in the third season premiere episode "Seed".
-The episode also features archive footage of Andrew Lincoln (Rick Grimes), Chandler Riggs (Carl Grimes), Laurie Holden (Andrea), Steven Yeun (Glenn Rhee), Lauren Cohan (Maggie Greene), Sonequa Martin-Green (Sasha Williams), Michael Cudlitz (Abraham Ford), Austin Amelio (Dwight), Steven Ogg (Simon), and more.
+The episode also features the first appearance of Laurie Holden as Andrea Harrison since the season 3 episode "Welcome to the Tombs," and marks the final regular appearance of Danai Gurira (Michonne), who first appeared in the third season premiere episode "Seed."
+The episode also features archive footage of Andrew Lincoln (Rick Grimes), Chandler Riggs (Carl Grimes), Steven Yeun (Glenn Rhee), Lauren Cohan (Maggie Greene), Sonequa Martin-Green (Sasha Williams), Michael Cudlitz (Abraham Ford), Austin Amelio (Dwight), Steven Ogg (Simon), and more.

+The second episode of The Walking Dead: The Ones Who Live picks up shortly after this episode ends and continues the story that the episode's ending set up.